otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

         long term key within the use profile is trusted or not.
     If multiple valid prekeys remain:
-        If there are several instance tags in the list of prekeys, decide whether to send one message to each instance tag or to send multiple.
+        If there are several instance tags in the list of prekeys, decide whether to send one message to each instance tag or to send multiple messanges per instance tag.
-        If there are keys that are untrusted and trusted in the list of prekeys, decide whether to send messages to prekeys that contain only trusted long term keys in their user profile or not.
+        If there are keys that are untrusted and trusted in the list of prekeys, decide whether to send messages to prekeys that contain only trusted long term keys or not.

 #### Multiple DAKEs in the OTR state machine